• Skip to primary navigation

 If the last sentence jumped off the page to you – yes, I misused affects, to, too, and bare – then I’ve got some good news – writers will pay you to find and correct grammar mistakes just like these!

-It’s true, among small business ideas, proofreading is one of the best ways you can make money from the comfort of home.
+It’s true, among typing jobs, proofreading is one of the best ways you can make money from the comfort of home.

 Below, you will find out everything you need to know about how to become a proofreader online by following five simple steps.